 The Stem Cell Therapeutic and Research Act of 2005 (Stem Cell Act 2005) was passed by Congress and signed by President Bush in December 2005 as Public Law 109-129.
 In October 2010, President Obama signed the Stem Cell Therapeutic and Research Reauthorization Act of 2010, Public Law 111-264 (Stem Cell Act 2010).
-The Stem Cell Acts of 2005 and 2010 are managed by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
+On December 18, 2015, President Obama signed Stem Cell Therapeutic and Research Reauthorization Act of 2015, Public Law 114-104.
+The Stem Cell Acts of 2005, 2010 and 2015 are managed by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS).
 The Stem Cell Acts include the:

 The law also requires an Advisory Council on Blood Stem Cell Transplantation to make recommendations on issues about the Program to the Secretary of the HHS.